 Unfortunately, in today’s society, a lot of people don’t get adequate nutrients supplied by diet.
 And some nutrients are depleted by medications to treat cardiovascular concerns.
 So whether consumers are looking to reduce heart-disease risk or treat an existing condition, certain herbs and supplements can make a difference.
 Below is some supplements to help keep a healthy heart.

 1. Coenzyme Q10

-Studies show that the energy carrier Co-Q10 helps treat congestive heart failure and heart arrhythmias, lowers blood pressure and prevents the oxidation of low-density lipoprotein (bad) cholesterol.
+Studies show that the energy carrier Co-Q10 helps treat congestive heart failure and heart arrhythmias lowers blood pressure and prevent the oxidation of low-density lipoprotein (bad) cholesterol.
 Also, a side effect of taking cholesterol- cutting statin medications is lower Co-Q10 levels (journal of Hypertension, 2007; Clinical Cardiology, 2004).
 The result: fatigue and muscle pain.
 It is not known if this outcome matters for heart health, but some studies show that taking supplemental Co-Q10 does reduce symptoms of muscle pain.

 Best for?
 Anyone can take the lower doses.
 People with higher heart disease risk may benefit most.

 How much?
 If you’re symptom-free, take 30 to 50 milligrams of Co-Q10 a day.
 If you’re on statin-class drugs or have cardiac symptoms, take 100 to 200 milligrams of CoQ10 per day, Rothfeld says.